 The right tools can help your shipping business run as efficiently as possible.
 Today, that means integrating artificial intelligence, robotics and the Internet of Things into your day-to-day functions.
-It is predicted that robots will be in use in half of fulfillment centers by 2019, resulting in productivity gains of up to 30%.

 Technology is constantly developing new solutions for common hurdles in shipping and logistics—but which ones are worth your investment?
 Here, we’ll dive into five promising advancements that may improve your fulfillment processes today or in the future.